 Located in the old St. Benjamin Brewing Company building, Human Robot has generated a lot of marketing hype in a section of the city that doesn’t get much good news: Kensington.
 Human Robot is best known for sharing space with Poe’s Sandwich Joint, one of the best sandwich shops in the city and one of the best cheesesteaks in town.
 When you visit, you’ll notice everyone has a sandwich…there’s good reason for that: it has amazing food.

 The beer?
 There’s human beer and robot beer – a kind of marketing gimmick that seems to make sense to the owners.
 The bartender said they specialize in pilsners and lagers, with the Czech 10° lager being the best of the bunch.
 And it is a good pilsner.
 But some of the other beers are kind of like chemistry experiments.
-A newer addition to the already crowded Philly beer scene, Human Robot has some potential, but is still working out the kinks.
-Note: they don’t sample or do flights.
+A newer addition to the already crowded Philly beer scene, Human Robot has some potential.
+Note: they don’t sample, no flights, and children not welcome after 2pm.
 Location: 1710 N. 5th Street.
 Learn more.

 Iron Hill Brewery & Brewpub